NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 - Support calling actions with positional arguments
 - Fix `flow` keyword parsing when it is used not as a keyword in e.g. a variable name or reference member
 - Add support for timer action support in the runtime
-- Run run_to_completion once when CLI is started to allow bot to start the interaction
 - Find a better solution for separating the flow event arguments like `flow_id` or `activated` from the flow context variables.
 - Fix unit test helper function to work with stories that generate bot messages when started
 - Cleanup abort/stop naming convention